 Our copyright lawyers handle copyright registration, copyright infringement, and copyright litigation matters.
+Each of these areas is summarized below.
 If you are interested in a copyright consultation, please contact us today.

 The Origin of Copyright Law